aws/sagemaker-python-sdk/doc/amazon_sagemaker_model_building_pipeline.rst

         transform_step_args=transform_arg,
         monitor_configuration=data_quality_config,
         check_job_configuration=job_config,
+        # since data quality only looks at the inputs,
-        # no need to wait for the transform output.
+        # so there is no need to wait for the transform output.
         monitor_before_transform=True,
-        # if violation is detected in the monitoring, you can skip it
+        # if violation is detected in the monitoring, and you want to skip it
-        # and continue running batch transform
+        # and continue running batch transform, you can set fail_on_violation
+        # to false.
         fail_on_violation=False,
         supplied_baseline_statistics="s3://my-baseline-statistics.json",
         supplied_baseline_constraints="s3://my-baseline-constraints.json",